jack12171992/RGB-Color-Guessing-Game/README.md

 # RGB-color-guessing-game

-Use HTML, CSS, and JavaScript to build a responsive site of guessing the rgb color that displays above from the colors that are shown below.
+1.)Use HTML, CSS, and JavaScript to build a responsive site of guessing the rgb color that displays above from the colors that are shown below.

-The game has easy and hard mode and the user can play again or start a new game at any time.
+2.)The game has easy and hard mode and the user can play again or start a new game at any time.